-Hey there mamma,
+Hey there mindful parent,

 Are you feeling like you're not getting enough time to yourself?
 Is it making you stressed, irritable and less patient with your children?

 I know this can be a challenge so I'm here to help.

 Over the next three weeks I will be sharing tips with you to make staying calm so much easier.
 Make sure you follow along to catch them all.

 Take a mindful moment each day.
 Multiple times if you can!
 There are so many ways we can a moment, without adding on to our already busy schedules.
 Some mindful moments we can take while doing things that we were already going to do - just with more intention and more awareness.

 Being mindful is not too difficult once you get into the regular practice of it and it will take you from feeling stressed out, to feeling present and calm.